Seder on the Mount

 A fall into a crevasse could be fatal.
 If a serac toppled, there had better be no one in its way.
 And we had to encounter the Khumbu Icefall on each acclimatization ascent and descent.

 We made it back to base camp that afternoon safely, but absolutely exhausted.
-On the nineteenth we did another acclimatization trek, this one for eight kilometers.
-I was happy that the twentieth would be a rest day.
+Then we did another acclimatization trek a few days later, this one for eight kilometers.
+I was happy that the first day of Passover would be a rest day.

 The schedule ahead was daunting–almost a month of increasingly difficult climbs until May 18, when we’d leave base camp for good and begin our summit push.

-The evening of the twentieth, Nikki and I were getting our gear ready for the next day’s ascent when a guide dropped by.
+The evening of the first night of Passover, Nikki and I were getting our gear ready for the next day’s ascent when a guide dropped by.
 “Wear your best to dinner tonight,” he said.
 “You’re in for a treat.”
 Our best?
 Puzzled, Nikki and I put on our cleanest thermals and sweaters and headed to the mess tent.

 We pulled aside the tent flaps and went in.
 For a second, I didn’t understand why everyone was smiling at us.
 Then I noticed the food on the table.